ENCODE-DCC/encoded/src/encoded/schemas/changelogs/file.md

 ### Minor changes since schema version 15

+* Added new PacBio platform, PacBio Sequel II to dependency that enforces that *run_type* and *read_length* properties should not be specified for FASTQ files produced on PacBio platform.
 * *output_type* list was updated to include the enum *elements reference*

 ### Schema version 15